Error Handling

 }

 codeis a stable identifier from the enumerated list below.
 Codes never change meaning inside a major version.messageis a human-readable sentence.
 Treat it as opaque.
-Copy changes are not breaking.detailsis an optional object with field-level context.
-Validation errors populate it with the offending field name; most other errors omit it.
+Copy changes are not breaking.detailsis always present in the envelope and isnullunless the error carries field-level context.
+Validation errors populatedetails.fieldwith the offending parameter name; every other error sends"details": null.
+Model it as a nullable object; a deserializer that requires a non-null object breaks on most real error responses.

 Health (GET /health) and the OpenAPI document (GET /openapi/v3.json) are the only routes that never return this envelope.
 They have no error responses defined in v1.